annetanael/annetanael/README.md

 ### ¡Hola! ✨
 I’m Anne, a content designer from the Philippines.
 I’m passionate about languages, writing, and inclusive communication.
 I speak Tagalog, English, and Spanish, and my current hyperfixation is learning Japanese.

 I haven’t used this site in years, and all my repositories are now outdated.
-And to be completely honest with you, I forgot everything I was working on, and I have no idea how this whole thing works anymore.
+To be honest, I already forgot everything I was working on, and I have no idea how this whole thing works anymore.

 But I’m not giving up.
 Hopefully, I can get up to speed and deploy some personal projects soon.